AsperitasConsulting/GitHub-Actions/README.md

 # GitHub-Actions

-This is a collection of GitHub actions and workflows our staff uses routinely.
+This is a collection of GitHub actions and workflows our staff use routinely.

 ## Action Inventory